 In conclusion

 In conclusion, the hierarchy of needs is a model that proposes that human needs can be classified into five categories arranged in a hierarchical order.
-The hierarchy includes physiological needs, safety needs, love and belonging needs, esteem needs, and self-actualization needs.
-While the hierarchy has been influential in psychology and has been applied in many different areas, it is important to note that it may not apply to everyone and may not account for the different ways that people prioritize their needs.
-Nonetheless, the hierarchy provides a useful framework for understanding motivation and human behaviour and can be used to create environments that meet people’s needs and promote their well-being.
+The hierarchy includes physiological, safety, love and belonging, esteem, and self-actualisation needs.
+The hierarchy has been influential in psychology and applied in many different areas.
+However, it is essential to note that it may not apply to everyone.
+Nor may it account for the various ways that people prioritise their needs.
+Nonetheless, the hierarchy provides a valuable framework for understanding motivation and human behaviour.
+It can create environments that meet people’s needs and promote their well-being.

 • About the Author